oosterbeek/www/_posts/2017-05-23-morgenbladet2.markdown

 Schools are facing large and unpredictible changes in class sizes from cohort to cohort, and on top of it schools are unable to handle that.

-Rege and Solheim forget to mention that these are hypotheses (my mom would call it opinions, my evil twin calls it wild claims).
+Rege and Solheim forget to mention that these are conjectures.

 They also forget to check the data.